frrad/frrad.github.io/_posts/2014-06-16-embed-github-pdf.md

 ---
 layout: post
 title:  "Embed Github PDF"
-date:   2014-06-15
+date:   2014-06-16
 categories: note-to-self
 ---

-Ocasionally I find myself wanting to embed a pdf hosted on github in a website.
+Occasionally I find myself wanting to embed a pdf hosted on github in a website.
 Usually it's something that I've TeXed up and want to display prettily on a website.
 This time it was my CV.
 Unfortunately trying to embed a pdf with URL raw.github.com seems to always result in a grey box like the following: